TwoThreeTwo/JavaGUI---BrainFuckGUI/README.md

 # Note
 - Not sure why I am doing this I am so bored lmao
-- This is just going to be 3 commits, I am basically fluent in brainfuck, I hate my life.
 - You can do whatever you want with this shit, decode it, skid it, idgaf lmao
+- I became fluent in brainfuck and I have a iq of 4, I don't even know who I am.